- This commment is unpublished.· 15/09/2022@Mato Hello Mato,

 Then once again enter the Agencia Digtal to do the online registration under “Inscr.
 Reg. central extranjeria”.
 As before, just follow the steps as indicated.
 Check that all information is correct.
 At the end, you get a confirmation which you should download and / or print and keep safe!

 Then make an appointment on the Agencia Digital under “Citas en linea” to pick it up.
 Once again, download and / or print the confirmation and keep it safe!

-On the day of your appointment arrive at Migraciones 15 – 30 minutes early.
+On the day of your appointment, arrive at Migraciones 15 - 30 minutes early.
 Take your passport and confirmation(s) with you.
-Migraciones personal will point you to the right direction where you are handed you carné.
+Migraciones personal will point you in the right direction where you are handed you carné.

 Congratulations!
 You made it!

 As long as you don't leave Peru for more than 183 consecutive days in a 365-day period, you have an indefinite residence permit.
 You are exonerated from extending your visa every year.

 Please note: We from LimaEasy are not the Peruvian immigration authority Migraciones or a Peruvian consulate.
 All information is published to our best knowledge and should be seen as general guidance introducing you to Peruvian procedures.
 All information is subject to change, as regulations, requirements and processes can change quickly without prior notice!
 Therefore we recommend checking the current regulations with the nearest Peruvian consulate or, if you are already in Peru, with Migraciones!